#40seconds: why – and how – we need to talk about suicide in our workplaces

 The words we use can be a subtle yet powerful way to break down stigma – or, unfortunately, make it worse.

-The word ‘commit’ in reference to suicide comes from a period when suicide was treated as a crime.
-Even though the Suicide Act 1961 decriminalized suicide in the UK, it is still a term that remains widely used.
+The word ‘commit’ about suicide comes from a period when suicide was treated as a crime.
+Even though the Suicide Act of 1961 decriminalized suicide in the UK, it is still a term that remains widely used.
 Educating staff on how to talk about suicide is a small yet significant way to change the conversation:

 Stigmatizing terminology to avoid: